Top 5 Vegan Dog Food Brands Reviewed

 If you’ve talked to your vet, done your research, and are planning to make homemade vegan dog food, you should focus the bulk of the recipe on high-quality proteins and grains.

 Dog-friendly plant proteins include legumes like lentils and pinto beans, while sweet potatoes and long-grain rice complete the protein and are good for your vegan dog.
-A little peanut butter can help entice dogs who are used to a meat-based meal into digging in while you’re transitioning them from typical dog food.
+A little vegan-friendly peanut butter can help entice dogs who are used to a meat-based meal into digging in while you’re transitioning them from typical dog food.

 For a recipe template, try this formula from PETA and adjust based on your dogs’ weight.

 While you do have some flexibility as to exactly which foods you choose to include in your homemade dog food recipe, it’s important to note that some foods beloved by healthy vegan humans are toxic to dogs.